Improving the Trade App

 Impact

-Clarity around disabled options
+Clarity around disabled features

 Users were often confused when certain configuration settings appeared disabled with no feedback.
 This led to guesswork, incorrect assumptions, and delays in completing configurations.